Nasir al-Fahd: Biography

+Al-Fahd remained in his academic role at the university He remained in detention for nearly three years until his release in Rajab 1418 AH (c.
+November/December 1997 CE).
+Upon his release, he was officially dismissed from his teaching position at the university.

-In 1992, al-Fahd was appointed as a dean at Umm al-Qura University.
-He was arrested in 1994 after writing a poem deriding the "loose morals" of the wife of Saudi Interior Minister Prince Nayef bin Abdulaziz Al Saud.
+In 1992, al-Fahd was appointed as a dean at Umm al-Qura University, until he was arrested in Rabi' al-Awwal 1415 AH (c.
+August/September 1994 CE) after writing a poem deriding the "loose morals" of the wife of Saudi Interior Minister Prince Nayef bin Abdulaziz Al Saud.
 Al-Fahd and other clerics associated with this school, such as Ali al-Khudair and Sulaiman Al-Alwan, became influential among jihadists.
 They condemned the actions of the Saudi state and provided backing from the Quran for their positions.
 Al-Fahd wrote in support of the Taliban's destruction of the ancient Buddhas of Bamiyan in Afghanistan.
 He declared that any Muslim who aided the United States war effort in any manner in Afghanistan or Iraq was an infidel.
 In a 2003 fatwa, al-Fahd approved of the possession of Weapons of Mass Destruction by Muslim nations to protect Muslims from harm that could be caused by other countries possessing such weapons.

+Arrest and Imprisonment

 Al-Fahd was arrested in May 2003 by the Saudi Arabian government.
 He believes that the Saudi state is an apostate regime because it has supported the United States in some of their actions, such as allowing the presence of US troops in the Arabian peninsula to attack Iraq.
 He defines this as a war against Islam that is focused on killing Muslims.

-On 16 November 2012, a fatwa was posted online that was attributed to al-Fahd.
-It said that the Jews were the greatest enemies of Islam and that jihad against them anywhere in the world is an important duty of Muslims.
+Al-Fahd is among the 5,000 Saudis being held as "security prisoners" by the Saudi government at al-Ha'ir prison.
+Accounts and allegations from his family detailed that the Saudi Emergency Forces raided his cell during his confinement, assaulting him, shackling his hands and feet, and dragging him on his back through the prison hallways.
+According to his son, Musab al-Fahd, the physical abuse resulted in total paralysis of his left hand for a full month.
+In another instance, Intelligence personnel forced him to sit on an intensely heated iron plate for four hours, causing a severe medical condition that rendered him unable to reach the facilities and forced him to perform his prayers using only movements.
+Furthermore, he was dragged in chains toward punishment cells and slammed onto the floor twice, which shattered his tooth and molar, while his glasses were destroyed and he was bound kneeling for 11 consecutive nights.

+Despite this, some of his fatwas have been able to be smuggled out of prison.
+In 2014, a pro-IS media group published 'Fatawa al-Ha'iriyyah', a collection of Islamic rulings and answers written by al-Fahd.

 Writings

-Described as an "extremely bright, charismatic and a very prolific writer", some of his publications include:
+Described as an "extremely bright, charismatic and a very prolific writer", he authored 85 books and treatises.
+Some of his publications include: